What should I know about hiring foreign nationals and how can I avoid discrimination claims in the hiring process?

 - Do not reject applicants that “look or sound” foreign.
 If an employer is refusing to hire any applicants solely based on the fact that they look or appear foreign, this is an obvious violation of discrimination laws.

 Recordkeeping can be a challenge, especially when there are files everywhere!
 Keeping a handle on what is where is vital to staying compliant with the law and out of hot water.
 Know what to keep, where to keep it and for how long with our handy-dandy Recordkeeping Desktop Reference.
-It’s affordable, downloadable for immediate use, and only from strategic HR inc. Visit our Desktop Reference page to get your copy today.
+It’s affordable, downloadable for immediate use, and only from Strategic HR Visit our Desktop Reference page to get your copy today.